crockpotveggies/tinderbox/README.md

 - Find a bug?
 It's OK to file an issue - I may not follow up on it.
 - Want a feature?
 Please don't open an issue, instead contribute and open a pull request.

+### Facial Analysis and Predictions

+Tinderbox attempts to make a prediction based on profiles you've previously liked.
+This is done using elementary Machine Learning methods.
+Tinderbox will examine previous likes/dislikes and develop a model based on colors found within faces of profiles.
+The more likes/dislikes made, the more accurate the model will become.

+> Currently, the prediction being made is very elementary and uses analysis of color values of a person's face.
+Apache Spark is used in the background to develop a model for "yes" faces
+> and a model for "no" faces, and then compares the fitness of a new face against the yes/no models.
+The analysis is very basic so not all recommendations will be accurate.
+The method
+> behind this involves creating Voronoi Cells of RGB color values found in each face.
+The new face being compared against the yes/no models uses a Mean Squared Error test, and if one model
+> fits better than the other a final recommendation of "like" or "dislike" is made.

+The recommendation system could use some work since the mapping of color values may not be necessarily the best method to making a recommendation of "like" or "dislike".

+### Auto-Messaging

+Tinderbox has built-in automated messaging.
+The built in "Tinderbot" looks for conversations with zero messages and sends a random opener from a pre-set list of introductions.
+Future updates plan on introducing a message tree and developing responses based on sentiment.

 ### Word from the Author

 Tinderbox is the first bot I've built to interact on my behalf.
 Since it is a tool that automates a lot of the Tinder experience, be forewarned not everyone appreciates being met through a robot.
 And they certainly don't appreciate if you decide to use this code to spam the Tinder world.